Want in on a little secret?

-This particular service is one I hold dear to my heart since I’ve used it in the past as a narrator.
+This particular service is one I hold dear to my heart since I’ve used it a few in the past as a narrator.

 For a small fee, independent authors and narrators can offer to give away promo codes to readers through Audiobook Boom in exchange for candid reviews on sites like Audible and GoodReads.

 So if you’re willing to leave an honest review, the author may choose you to receive their audiobook for free.

-Audiobook Boom sends out a curated newsletter every Tuesday which will contain available books looking for reviewers based on the niches and genres you checked off when you signed up to get emailed.
+Audiobook Boom sends out a curated newsletter every Tuesday which will contain available books looking for reviewers based on the niches and genres you checked off when you signed up to receive emails.
 When the email blast arrives each week, you can sign up to request a free audiobook from the author or narrator.
 You then have 30 days to listen to the book and leave an honest, unbiased review.

 If you’re given a code by the author, there are no strings attached, though it’s expected you will leave an unbiased review and rating, which is a very little price to pay for getting a free audiobook to listen to.

 Don’t Forget to Sign Up For Audible’s Daily Deals